GOME seeks to buy almost 500 stores from jailed founder

 * Bain Capital has no plan to sell its 9.9 pct stake in GOME

-HONG KONG, Sept 1 GOME Electrical Appliances Holding Ltd (0493.HK), China's No.2 appliances distributor, is trying to buy almost 500 stores owned by its jailed founder as it looks beyond a long-running management tussel to capitalise on China's urbanisation drive.
+HONG KONG, Sept 1 GOME Electrical Appliances Holding Ltd (0493.HK), China's No.2 appliances distributor, said it has sought approval to buy almost 500 stores owned by its jailed founder as it tries to end a long-running dispute over control of the company.

+Huang Guangyu, who is the largest shareholder of GOME with a stake of about one third, was once China's richest man.

-Huang Guangyu, the founder and largest shareholder of GOME, is serving a 14-year sentence for bribery and insider trading.
-In addition to owning a one-third stake in GOME, Huang still owns a large number of GOME-branded stores that have not yet been included in the listed GOME, in which U.S. private equity firm Bain Capital also owns a 9.9 percent stake.
+Serving a 14-year sentence for bribery and insider trading, Huang still owns a large number of GOME-branded stores that have not yet been included in the listed GOME, in which U.S. private equity firm Bain Capital also owns a 9.9 percent stake.

-Investors have hoped Huang, once named as China's richest man, would sell his own stores into the listed vehicle following his winning of a protracted boardroom fight with GOME's then chairman Chen Xiao.
+Investors have hoped Huang would sell his own stores into the listed vehicle following his winning of a protracted boardroom fight with GOME's then chairman Chen Xiao.

 Huang had previously threatened to take back 493 privately owned stores from GOME when a three-year management agreement expires in December 2012.

+He said the company had filed an application for the asset injection.
+He gave no further details.

-An injection of the stores into the listed firm would likely put GOME in a stronger position to tap the rising demand for appliances in China.
+An injection of the stores into the listed firm would likely put GOME in a stronger position to tap the rising demand for appliances in China, analysts say.

-"The injection plan is postive for the company's expansion.
-In the long term, it would reduce the confusion and potential conflict of interest between the listed and non-listed stores," Andrew To, head of research of Emperor Capital Group.

 ADDING STORES

-Zhang, an avid tennis player who replaced Chen Xiao earlier this year, said GOME also aimed to add about 260 retail outlets per year as it seeks to ride the country's housing boom.
+GOME's new Chairman Zhang Dazhong, who replaced Chen Xiao earlier this year, told Reuters in the interview that GOME also aimed to add about 260 retail outlets per year as it seeks to capitalise on the country's housing boom.

 That would take its store total to 1,600 by 2014, excluding the stores to be bought from Huang, and 59 stores from Beijing Dazhong Electrical Appliances Co Ltd -- of which Zhang was the founder.